Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-ICPAC has established a Public Sector Committee and the committee members participate as observers in a Government Steering Committee that was established to explore the adoption and implementation of accrual IPSAS.
+ICPAC has established a Public Sector Committee, and the committee members participate as observers in a Government Steering Committee that was established to explore the adoption and implementation of accrual IPSAS.
 ICPAC reports that the Government’s Steering Committee has issued an action plan outlining a timeline to convert from the currently applicable cash-basis accounting standards to the accrual-basis standards.
 The action plan was launched in April 2016 by the Treasury Department and is expected to be completed in 2026.

 ICPAC’s Public Sector Committee also monitors the IPSASB’s work program and provides updates to members via email and the institute’s quarterly magazine, Accountancy Cyprus.
 The institute intends to disseminate information on IPSAS on the ICPAC website.

 The Institute reports that it collaborates with the Ministry of Finance and the Public Administration and Finance Committee for the training of ICPAC members who work in the public sector.
-On average, ICPAC organizes two education seminars annually designed and available only for public sector members of the Institute.
+On average, ICPAC organizes two education seminars annually available only for public sector members of the Institute.

 ICPAC is encouraged to participate in the international standard-setting process by providing comments on IPSASB Exposure Drafts, if deemed relevant.